-Eluvial projects, while somewhat similar in nature to alluvial projects with regard to production requirements, are significantly more rare and unique due to the fact that their deposits occur immediately adjacent to a known primary source, and are created in a different manner.
-In the typical alluvial deposits described above, constant flowing pre-historic paleo-rivers slowly eroded away the gravel deposits and diamonds from the source and then transported them downstream to various collection or settlement points, sometimes hundreds of miles away from the source.
+Eluvial projects are similar in nature to alluvial projects with regard to production requirements, but significantly more rare and unique due to the fact that their deposits occur immediately adjacent to a known primary source, and are created in a different manner.
+In the typical alluvial deposits described above, constant flowing prehistoric paleo-rivers slowly eroded away the gravel deposits and diamonds from the source and then transported them downstream to various collection or settlement points, sometimes hundreds of miles away from the source.
 In contrast to this constant erosion process, eluvial deposits are primarily the result of a gravitational movement, or shift, of material in conjunction with the subsequent erosion or weathering which forms the resulting accumulation or deposit directly adjacent to, or near, the primary source.
 Due to the fact that these deposits have not moved any significant distance, eluvial deposits also tend to more closely mirror the characteristics of the primary source, with due consideration to the fact they are not as uniform in nature.
 These characteristics can provide for a more definitive understanding of the deposit in general, especially in circumstances where the primary source of origin is well understood.
 Eluvial deposits would also be expected to retain the same potential for larger diamonds to exist as an alluvial deposit but typically include the added benefit that the smaller diamonds are also retained, as opposed to being destroyed, due to the short-duration of the event causing the deposit, and the short distance the deposit has travelled from the originating source.
-As noted above, the Krone-Endora at Venetia project acquired from DeBeers by the Company has been identified as a proposed higher-grade lower/basal alluvial deposit which is covered by a lower-grade upper eluvial deposit.
+As noted above, the Krone-Endora at Venetia project acquired from De Beers by the Company has been identified as a proposed higher-grade lower/basal alluvial deposit which is covered by a lower-grade upper eluvial deposit.
 The project is located directly adjacent to the identified source of the deposits, that being De Beer's flagship Venetia Mine.
-Venetia is one of the world's most significant and well established diamond mines with previously published yearly production volume highs of approximately 9.0 million carats per year, and independent references noting a high percentage of diamonds recovered as being classified as gem guality.
-Venetia is noted to be the largest producing diamond mine in South Africa, the third largest diamond mine in the world, and information on the Venetia diamonds is very well known.
+Venetia is one of the world's most significant and well established diamond mines with previously published yearly production volume highs of approximately 9.0 million carats per year (~3.5M - 2015), and independent references noting a high percentage of diamonds recovered as being classified as gem quality.
+The decision to transition to underground operations at Venetia was recently made by De Beers, and an estimated (US)\$2.1B capital expenditure is currently underway.
+These efforts are expected to extend the mine's life significantly.

-Tailings Re-Treatment Projects - The Company has experience and a proven track record in the mining and recovery of diamonds through the re-processing, or re-treatment of kimberlite tailings.
-Countries such as South Africa, and a select few other countries, have a long and extensive history of large kimberlite diamond mines dating back over 100 years.
+Tailings Re-Treatment Projects - Countries such as South Africa, and a select few other countries, have a long and extensive history of large kimberlite diamond mines dating back over 100 years.
 The age of these mines presents an opportunity for newer and more modern processing and recovery methods to be implemented to reprocess vast stockpiles of previously processed tailings materials.
-Several of these historical mines worked and recovered many millions of tons of diamondiferous kimberlite material from open pit and deep underground mining operations for many years, and are recognized as some of the most famous diamond producing mines in the world.
-The ability to use newer and more efficient processing plants and methods to re-process stockpiled kimberlite tailings from these mines to recover the remaining diamonds missed years ago due to inefficient processing can present a significant opportunity in certain cases.
+Several of these historical mines recovered many millions of tons of diamondiferous kimberlite material from open pit and deep underground mining operations, and are recognized as some of the most famous diamond producing mines in the world.
+The ability to use newer and more efficient processing plants and methods to re-process stockpiled kimberlite tailings from these mines to recover diamonds missed due to inefficient processing can present a significant opportunity in certain cases.
 These large above-ground tailings stockpiles can be quantified, graded, and valued to produce reasonably reliable modeling of processing costs and expected revenues.
-Given its experience in this area, the Company sees this method of diamond mining as an opportunity to potentially establish further stable sources of long-term rough diamond production and revenue, and thus it remains a focus of the Company.